paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 private static Log.EventRecorder   error           = Log.Errors();
 ```

-The example includes two separate ***Health*** events that are differentiated by the member field in the result.
-This level of granularity is rarely needed, but it is nice to know for when you do. ***Error*** events are unique in that the action is always "Error".
+The example includes two separate ***Health*** events differentiated by the member field in the result.
+You may not need this level of granularity, but it is nice to know for when you do. ***Error*** events are unique in that the action is always "Error".

 #### Warnings